-Tessa Thompson Is My Queer Style Icon, Because She's Shown That High Femme Fashion Is A Form Of Liberation
+Tessa Thompson's Style Proves That High Femme Fashion Is A Form Of Liberation

 In this letter, author and activist Blair Imani writes to Tessa Thompson about how the actor has continued to influence her to see style as liberation.